-Ratt (1981-1991, 1997-present) is a Glam Metal band from Los Angeles, California, USA.
+Ratt (1976-1992, 1996-2014, 2015-present): a Glam Metal band from Los Angeles, California, USA.

-Ratt was their self-titled debut on their own indie 'Time Coast' label in 1983.
-With the help of friends Motley Crue, they secured a deal in 1984 with 'Atlantic', a company who was hot on the trot for Glam acts of the day.
+The Ratt EP would be their self-titled debut on the indie 'Time Coast' label in 1983.
+With the help of friends Motley Crue, they secured a deal in 1984 with 'Atlantic', a company who was hot on the trot for glam metal acts of the day.
 Out Of The Cellar (1984), their second effort, featuring Robbin Crosby replacing Lee, boasted enough pop flavor to hold for a while in the US charts, finally topping out at 7; it's feature track gone single, Round And Round, managing to make it to top 10.
-They then engaged on a tour with Ozzy Osbourne before teaming up on tour with Billy Squier, where they were supposedly thrown off for being more popular than the headlining act.
+The album was notable for combining the then-prevalent Van Halen and Aerosmith-influenced bravado elements with the then-novel muted, staccato guitar-picking style of Judas Priest and eventually went platinum several times over.

 See All... ⏬

-Detonator (1990) would see them step into the new decade on a high note with movement into the UK market.
-Rat n' Roll 81-91 (1991), a sort of "best of..." compilation, would see them recording sans 'Atlantic'.
-But just as the pop Metal market was finally starting to realize their talent, Pearcy would leave to form Arcade with two albums under that moniker to follow titled Arcade (1993) with himself on vocals, Fred Coury (ex-Cinderella; drums), Frankie Wilsey (ex-Sea Hags; guitar), Johnny Angel (ex-Michael Monroe; guitar) and Michael Andrews (bass), followed by A/2 (1994) with Donnie Syracuse taking over from Angel.
+Later in 1991, Rat n' Roll 81-91, a sort of "best of..." compilation, would see them recording sans 'Atlantic'.
+But just as the pop metal market was finally starting to realize their talent, Pearcy would leave to form Arcade with two albums under that moniker to follow titled Arcade (1993) with himself on vocals, Fred Coury (ex-Cinderella; drums), Frankie Wilsey (ex-Sea Hags; guitar), Johnny Angel (ex-Michael Monroe; guitar) and Michael Andrews (bass), followed by A/2 (1994) with Donnie Syracuse taking over from Angel.
 Crosby would also find the exit.

 In 1997 Ratt would attempt a reformation with Collage; it proved to be a disappointing effort.

 See Less... ⏫